How Much Is Goat Yoga Class in New York?

 an image for how much goat yoga class in new york blog

-Now, if you’re thinking, “Okay, but how much is this goat-filled zen party gonna cost me in New York?”—you're in the right place.
+Now, if you’re thinking, “Okay, but how much is goat yoga class in New York?”—you're in the right place.
 Whether you're a curious newbie or just need an excuse to tell your group chat, “We’re doing this,” I’m about to break down goat yoga pricing across the Empire State with humor, heart, and enough clarity to make your wallet breathe easy.

 In short: it’s exactly what it sounds like.